 2) “Do you Believe That Jesus Can Heal You” is the second book written about Fr.
 Peter, authored by the late Margaret Trosclair, founder of Mary’s Helpers of Marrero, Louisiana.
 It focuses on the importance of faith in the healing power of Jesus.
 Fr.
 Peter always told everyone that it is our Lord Jesus Christ who is the healer, not him.
 He was simply the vessel through which the Lord’s miraculous healings took place.

 3) “Fr.
-Peter Mary Rookey: A Laborer Of The Harvest In The Lord’s Vineyard” was compiled and edited by Barbara Wojtowicz, who was born in Poland, and currently lives in Chicago.
+Peter Mary Rookey: A Laborer Of The Harvest In The Lord’s Vineyard” was compiled and edited by Barbara Wojtowicz, a doctor born in Poland, and lives in Chicago.
 It is available in Polish as well as English.
 Barbara was fortunate to travel with Father to Poland on one of his last major pilgrimages where he blessed many thousands of the faithful at healing Masses in various Polish cities.
 He had a deep love for the Polish people, and also blessed the sick in hospitals and nursing homes there during this pilgrimage in December of 2004.

 4) “Healer of Souls” was written by Chicago based author and journalist, Kathy Quasey, a close friend of the gifted priest.
 Over a number of years, she conducted a series of lengthy interviews with Fr.
 Peter, delving into his upbringing and the development of his deep faith and conviction.
 She relates many interesting aspects of his ministry and miraculous events that mark him as a priest whose dedication to Jesus and Mother Mary made a huge impact on the lives of countless souls.

 All of these books are generally available for sale on Ebay or Amazon.
 The “Do You Believe That Jesus Can Heal You” book is also available from Mary’s Helpers through their website, the link to which is: https://maryshelpers.org/.